Names of Families Pendleton County Deeds

 South Carolina Marriage Settlements

 The Old Stone Church in PendletonThe Old Stone Church in Pendleton was originally called the Stone Meeting House.
-It was constructed during the year of 1802 to replace a log Presbyterian church which had perished in flames.
+It was constructed during the year 1802 to replace a log Presbyterian church that perished in flames.
 This first church was probably built about 1789.
 The oldest burial in the cemetery occurred in 1795 and was of Charles Miller.
-The Fort Hill Plantation and Oconee Station is nearby.
+The Fort Hill Plantation and Oconee Station are nearby.